Child and Adolescent

 To make sure we offer the best quality care we check how well we are doing.
 To do this we collect and analyse information.
 This is done within our organisation and nationally (to see how we compare to CAMHS services in other areas).
 This leaflet provides more information about this process and what it means for you.

-Consultation Clinic/ Next Steps: When we accept a referral, we will usually see you in a consultation clinic.
+Next Steps: When we accept a referral, we will usually see you in a Next Steps clinic.
 In this clinic you and a CAMHS clinician will work together to think about the difficulty and what or who might help.
 This is a leaflet for young people and a leaflet for parents and carers which will explain more about what to expect.
-Our consultation clinics are changing.
-If you have recently been referred you will be invited to a next steps appointment instead.

 For many children, young people and families, two or three sessions are all that’s needed.